 - 5×8′ is a standard size.
 The next size up is 8×10′.

-- For living rooms, the size of the area rug should be proportional to the size of your living area.
-At the minimum, all the front legs of the sofa should be on the rug.
-When your coffee table is centred on the rug, there should be at least 18″ of a walkway between the sofa and the coffee table and 18″ between the coffee table and whatever is on the opposite side.
+- In living rooms, the rug size should be proportional to the size of your living area.
+Measure your sofa and coffee table.
+At minimum, both front legs of your sofa should be on the rug.
+If your coffee table is centred on the rug, have at least 18″ of margin between the coffee table and any surrounding furniture.

-- For bedrooms, the rug should be placed near the foot of the bed with at least 30% of the rug under the bed, so that you can feel the softness every morning when you get off the bed.
-And both foot legs are on comfortably sitting on the rug.
-You also want to see enough of the rug so that you can appreciate the patterns and colours on it.
+- For bedrooms, the rug should be near the foot of the bed with at least 30% of the rug under the bed.
+Just like in the living room, both legs of the bed should fit comfortably on top of the rug.
+Bedroom rugs should be gentle, both in texture and color.
+You want to feel softness on your feet every morning when you get out of bed.
+You also want to see enough of the rug so you can really appreciate the patterns and colours on it!

-- A dresser should have at least 3 drawers.
+- A dresser should have at least three drawers.

-- In some instances of small bedrooms, you should consider using a small chest of drawers to serve as a nightstand.
-You will save on the cost of a nightstand and space while getting more drawers for storage.
+- TIP: In small bedrooms, you could use a small chest of drawers to serve as your nightstand.
+This saves you the cost of a nightstand and saves space while providing more drawers for storage.

-If your budget and/or space is limited, 3 – 4 pieces of essential furniture for the living room and the 3 pieces for the bedroom is all your need.
-The total costs for all the essential furniture will be:
+If your budget and/or space are limited, take a step moment to ensure that you’ve covered the 3 – 4 pieces of essential furniture for your living room and bedroom.
+The breakdown of total costs for all the essential furniture will be: